MilesMcBain/deplearning/README.md

 [deplearning] ✖ 2 Missing GitHub packages.

   njtierney/narnia, MilesMcBain/packup

+[deplearning] ✔ Minimum R version to update & install is 3.3.1, you have 3.4.0.
 ```

 There is also an RStudio addin hook to search the dependencies in the currently active window.